serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

 For example, to exclude demo modules such as `Northwind` and `Basic Samples`, type:

 ```
-~/MyProject> dotnet new serene -E
+~/Projects> dotnet new serene -n HelloSerenity -D false
 ```

+> `-D` (or `--DemoModules`) is `true` by default, so pass `false` to exclude the demo modules.

+The `startsharp` template accepts similar boolean options, all of which default to `true`, e.g. `-dm/--demo-modules`, `-dx/--data-explorer`, `-ec/--email-client`, `-mt/--meeting`, `-os/--openid-server`, `-oc/--openid-client`, `-T/--TwoFactorAuthenticator`, and `-wl/--worklog`.

-To exclude the demo modules and include only `DataAuditLog` and `OpenIddict` instead of all the pro modules in StartSharp:
+For example, to exclude the demo modules and other pro modules in StartSharp, keeping only the OpenId server and Data Explorer:

 ```
-~/MyProject> dotnet new startsharp -E -P DataAuditLog -P OpenIddict
+~/Projects> dotnet new startsharp -n HelloSerenity -dm false -ec false -mt false -T false -wl false
 ```